mokkinghang/animeunity_scraper/README.md

 ```
 After about a minute, the scraping will be finished and you will have a csv file containing the information of all animes available on the site.

-An automatic downloader should be easy to write, since the download link is directly available for all episodes.
+An automatic anime downloader should be easy to write, since the download link is directly available for all episodes.
 I may do it later.